Parre

-Parish Church of Sacro Cuore di Gesù.

 Parre (Bergamasque: Par) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, located about 70 km northeast of Milan and about 25 km northeast of Bergamo.
 As of 31 December 2004, it had a population of 2,821 and an area of 22.5 km2.

 The municipality of Parre contains the frazioni (subdivisions, mainly villages and hamlets) Ponte Selva, Sant' Alberto, and Martorasco.

 Parre borders the following municipalities: Ardesio, Clusone, Piario, Ponte Nossa, Premolo, Villa d'Ogna.